openresty/docker-openresty/README.md

 Starting with `1.13.6.1`, releases are tagged with `<openresty-version>-<image-version>-<flavor>`.
 The latest `image-version` will also be tagged `<openresty-version>-<flavor>`.
 The HEAD of the master branch is also labeled plainly as `<flavor>`.
 The builds are managed by [Travis-CI](https://travis-ci.org/openresty/docker-openresty) and [Appveyor](https://ci.appveyor.com/project/openresty/docker-openresty) (for Windows images).

 Starting with `1.15.8.1`, there are also `-nosse42` image flavors for systems which do not support SSE 4.2 (e.g. older systems and embedded systems).
-They are built with `--build-arg RESTY_CONFIG_OPTIONS_MORE="--with-luajit-xcflags='-mno-sse4.2'"`.
+They are built with `-mno-sse4.2` appended to the build arg `RESTY_LUAJIT_OPTIONS`.
 It is highly recommended *NOT* to use these if your system supports SSE 4.2 because the `CRC32` instruction dramatically improves large string performance.
-These are only for built-from-source flavors, e.g. `1.15.8.1-0-bionic-nosse42`, `1.15.8.1-0-alpine-nosse42`, `1.15.8.1-0-alpine-fat-nosse42`.
+These are only for built-from-source flavors, e.g. `1.15.8.1-3-bionic-nosse42`, `1.15.8.1-3-alpine-nosse42`, `1.15.8.1-3-alpine-fat-nosse42`.

 It is *highly recommended* that you use the upstream-based images for best support.
-For best stability, pin your images to the full tag, for example `1.15.8.1-0-bionic`.
+For best stability, pin your images to the full tag, for example `1.15.8.1-3-bionic`.

 Table of Contents